vc-yang/vc-yang.github.io/_pages/0301_vis_congress/index.md

 The [DW-NOMINATE method](http://voteview.com/dwnomin.html) gives Congress member's relative ideological positions through analyzing how often Congress members vote with or against each other in the roll call records.
 The DW-NOMINATE method is a scaling method -- it puts those with more similar voting behavior closer together, and vice versa.
 [Its Wikipedia page](https://en.wikipedia.org/wiki/NOMINATE_(scaling_method)) gives a good explanation of the method.

 ### More information
 The U.S. Congress members’ roll call vote records are openly available.
 You can explore the data set and download it from [govtrack.us](https://www.govtrack.us/).
 More information about the DW-NOMINATE method and data download can be found on the [voteview.com](http://voteview.com/).
 The data used in this visualization is downloaded from [this page](http://voteview.com/dwnomin.html).
-This visualization is developed using D3.
-If youa re interested in making similar visualizations, you are welcome to download source code of this page on [my Github](https://github.com/vicky20151/vicky20151.github.io/blob/master/_pages/0301_vis_congress/index.md).
+This interactive visualization is developed using [D3](https://d3js.org/).
+If you are interested in making similar visualizations, you are welcome to download the source code of this page on [my Github](https://github.com/vc-yang/vc-yang.github.io/tree/master/_pages/0301_vis_congress).